Ioan Andone: Corvinul Hunedoara

 Andone, nicknamed "Fălcosul", was born on 15 March 1960 in Șpălnaca, Romania, and at 14 years old, he simultaneously played basketball and football, with Carol Gal as his first football coach at Școala Sportivă Hunedoara.
 At 16, he decided to concentrate exclusively on his football career when he went to Corvinul Hunedoara's youth center where he was coached by Dumitru Pătrașcu.
 On 7 March 1979, Andone made his Divizia A debut for Corvinul when coach Mircea Lucescu sent him to replace Radu Nunweiller in the last 20 minutes of a 2–0 away loss to Sportul Studențesc București.
 At the end of his first season at Corvinul, the club was relegated to Divizia B, but Andone stayed with the club, helping it get promoted back to the first division after one year.
-Afterwards, he helped the club finish third in the 1981–82 Divizia A. He also appeared in four games in the 1982–83 UEFA Cup as they got past Grazer AK in the first round, being eliminated in the following one by FK Sarajevo, Andone scoring a goal against each of them.
+Afterwards, he helped the club finish third in the 1981–82 Divizia A. He also appeared in four games in the 1982–83 UEFA Cup as they got past Grazer AK in the first round, being eliminated in the following one by FK Sarajevo, with Andone scoring a goal against each of them.